stefan-hoeck/idris2-tui/ROADMAP.md

 passthrough-oriented design should be a bit more robust to issues around this than if we relied on buffering.

-## Event Types are Hard Coded

-The existing event types are hard-coded into the library mainloop and input shim.

-This must wait until I can figure out the best way to generalize event handling without breaking other features of the API that I enjoy.

 ## <a name="kbd">Keyboard Input

 I plan to support this standard for [unambigous keyboard